 Step 4: Enter Credentials

 Then enter your credentials.
 Again, select 'Basic' credentials (see Power BI section above for details of what this means).
-The 'User name' is the email address you use to login to Prospect, but the password is NOT your Prospect password...never share this with other users or other applications.
+The 'User name' is the email address you use to log in to your CRM, but the password is NOT your CRM password...never share this with other users or other applications.
 Use the Personal Access Token generated above as the 'Password' on this screen.

 Step 5: Edit & Apply Filters

-Assuming that you copy and pasted your PAT accurately (and that it hasn't expired or been revoked) you'll then be presented with the Power Query OData Navigator, just like you see in Power BI.
+Assuming that you copied and pasted your PAT accurately (and that it hasn't expired or been revoked) you'll then be presented with the Power Query OData Navigator, just like you see in Power BI.

 WARNING: Do NOT use the 'Load' button at the bottom of the Navigator window.
 Instead, use the 'Edit' and apply filters to your data set.

-Of course, connecting to the Prospect OData service is only the first step.
+Of course, connecting to the OData service is only the first step.
 Understanding the data and using best practice to get the right data and optimise your query is the next step.
 For that, get in contact with us to find out about our Consultancy Services.

 Using your Personal Access Token with other Industry-Standard BI & Query Tools